uw-midsun/strategy_msxvi/README.md

 # MSXVI - FSGP & ASC Strategy
 ## About
-This repository contains the work of the Midnight Sun Strategy team, including code for setting up and interacting with a database, a simulator, and optimization algorithms.
+This repository contains the work of the Midnight Sun Strategy team, including code for setting up and interacting with a database, a simulator, and MPC.

 ## FSGP & ASC
 FSGP serves as a qualifying event for ASC.